 Or did you just say in the lower third?
 Come on.
-Even if you are only playing recreationally, you must be an above average player, aren’t you?
+Even if you're only playing recreationally you must be an above average player, aren’t you?

 Unfortunately, chances are you’re overestimating your abilities.
 But don’t worry, most players do.
 The reason for this is the Dunning-Kruger effect.